amaliajaime/unq-ui-amalia.jaime-trabajo-final/README.md

-# Cómo descargar y correr la app
+# Interfaces de usuario - 2do Cuatrimeste 2020

-## Available Scripts
+## git clone

 In the project directory, you can run: